 | Specific agent | That agent owns execution. |

 There is no reservation timeout.
-If an agent is assigned, the work stays with that agent until it is reassigned, completed, or dropped.
+If an actor is assigned, the work stays with that actor until it is reassigned, completed, or dropped.

 Review